tomaskul/tomaskul.github.io/about.md

 permalink: /about/
 ---

 My name is Tomas Kulvietis, I am 3<sup>rd</sup> year BSc Computer Science student at The University of Nottingham, and I am currently on my year-long placement, developing software.
 I enjoy programming and design (check out some of previous projects [here](/projects/)).
-This website will serve as my blog/portfolio of things I have worked on, I am working on, and believe worth sharing in general!
+This website will serve as my blog/portfolio of things I have worked on, I am working on, and believe to be worth sharing in general!

 You can contact me via;